holoviz/panel/doc/tutorials/basic/develop_notebook.md

 ::::

-## Preview your app
+Now that we have our dependencies installed, let's preview our app.

+Start by creating a new notebook named `app.ipynb`.

+### Preview Example

-A simple notebook file containing a Panel app could look like.
+Here's a simple notebook containing a Panel app:

 ![Panel Notebook Example App](../../_static/images/develop_notebook_simple_example.png)

-Start from an empty notebook named `app.ipynb`.

-Copy-paste the 3 code cells below into the notebook
+Copy and paste the following code cells into your notebook:

 ```python
 import panel as pn